GitHubSASH24/Imperial-Australian_Bank/README.md

 1. **Download Required Files**:
    - Click on the following links to download the necessary zip files:
+   - These 3 are code modules of the actual code
      - <a href="https://github.com/GitHubSASH24/Imperial-Australian_Bank/raw/main/zMainScreen.zip" download>zMainScreen.zip</a>
      - <a href="https://github.com/GitHubSASH24/Imperial-Australian_Bank/raw/main/zSign_In_Code.zip" download>zSign_In_Code.zip</a>
      - <a href="https://github.com/GitHubSASH24/Imperial-Australian_Bank/raw/main/zSignup_Registration.zip" download>zSignup_Registration.zip</a>
+   - This is for the overall code
+     - <a href="https://github.com/GitHubSASH24/Imperial-Australian_Bank/raw/main/zISE102_S.ABDUL-M.EVA-R.SPENCER_A2.zip" download>zISE102_S.ABDUL-M.EVA-R.SPENCER_A2.zip</a>

 2. **Extract Zip Files**:
    - Once the zip files are downloaded, locate them in your downloads folder or the directory where your browser saves files.